DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 To configure ODM with Okta, we need to provide 4 files:

-- OdmOidcProviders.json BLABLA
+- OdmOidcProviders.json to configure the Okta OpenId provider using the client_credentials flow (it’s used by the DC servers to connect to the Decision Server Console and the Decision Runner)
 - openIdParameters.properties to configure ODM REST-API and web application (logout and allowed domains in web.xml)
 - openIdWebSecurity.xml to configure the liberty OpenId connect client relying party
 - webSecurity.xml to provide a mapping between liberty roles and Okta groups/users to manage authorization

-We provide a [script](generateTemplate.sh) allowing to generate these 4 files according to your OKTA_SERVER_URL, Okta_CLIENT_ID, Okta_CLIENT_SECRET and Okta_ODM_GROUP parameters.
+We provide a [script](generateTemplate.sh) allowing to generate these 4 files according to your OKTA_SERVER_NAME, OKTA_CLIENT_ID, OKTA_CLIENT_SECRET and OKTA_ODM_GROUP parameters:

+- OKTA_SERVER_NAME has been obtained from [previous step](#retrieve-okta-server-information)
+- Both OKTA_CLIENT_ID and OKTA_CLIENT_SECRET are listed in your ODM Application, section General / Client Credentials
+- OKTA_ODM_GROUP is the ODM Admin group we created in a [previous step](#manage-group-and-user) (odm-admin)

 You will get the generation in the output directory.

-The, create the following secret :
+Then create the following secret:

 ```
 kubectl create secret generic okta-auth-secret \